 Network AID Africa facilitated a visit to the Ministry of Health, District Medical Officer, Western Urban, together with Madam Dora Kamara, Chairlady of Hill Top Community and member of PASS, on the need for the construction of a community hospital with maternity services at Hill Top Community that housed approximately 40000 residents, mostly women.
 Reported incidences of pregnant women dying, giving birth on the way, and infants dying were issues communicated to the DMO, with one acre of land ready available dedicated for the construction of a hospital.
 "Our community has no community hospital", Dora Kamara.
 DMO "I promise to visit the site and share with you details of the engineer to do the ground inspection".

-Engaging Parents & Community Stakeholder on Gender, Alcohol & Drug, Mental Health
+Engaging Parents & Community Stakeholders on Gender, Alcohol & Drug, Mental Health

 Supported by the Foundation for Rural Urban Transformation (FoRUT) Network, AID Africa engages a cross-section of Parent Advocacy Support Group and Community Stakeholders on gender, mental health, and alcohol and drug issues.
 The engagement conveyed key messages on the effect of mental illness, the importance of mental well-being, the definition of alcohol and drug, types of alcohol and drug, the difference between alcohol and drug, the definition of gender justice, gender roles and biases, and examples of gender justice violations.